 SMART Goal Setting: Setting Goals to Achieve and Contribute

-- Create SMART goals that will become part of an annual cycle of goal setting
+- Create SMART goals that will become part of an annual cycle of goal setting, development, and coaching/mentoring

 - Identifying the value of SMART goals as compared to general goals

 - Changing general goals to SMART goals